cl0udmaker/cl0udmaker/README.md

 - 👋 Hi, I’m Edgar!
-- 👀 I’m interested in security, bitcoin and interception between digital and physical boundaries
+- 👀 I’m interested in security, data and interception between digital and physical boundaries
-- 🌱 I’m currently leading data security group at Twitter
+- 🌱 I build security teams and programs focused on data and privileged access misuse detection
-- 💞️ I’m looking to collaborate on bitcoin security projects
+- 💞️ X [Twitter, Microsoft, USAF]
-- 📫 How to reach me Twitter DM @cl0udmaker
+- 📫 How to reach me edgar@labas.app

 <!---
 cl0udmaker/cl0udmaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.